PotLock/core/contracts/pot/README.md

     compliance_period_ms: LazyOption<u64>,
     /// Compliance period starts when payouts are set by Chef
     compliance_end_ms: LazyOption<TimestampMs>,
+    /// Indicates whether matching pool can be redistributed to remaining_funds_redistribution_recipient after compliance period ends.
+Must be specified at deployment, and CANNOT be changed afterwards.
+    allow_remaining_funds_redistribution: bool,
+    /// Recipient of matching pool redistribution (if enabled).
+CANNOT be changed after public round has started.
+    remaining_funds_redistribution_recipient: LazyOption<AccountId>,
+    /// Timestamp when redistribution happened
+    remaining_funds_redistributed_at_ms: LazyOption<TimestampMs>,
     /// Indicates whether all projects been paid out (this would be considered the "end-of-lifecycle" for the Pot)
     all_paid_out: bool,